 - Delaware sex abuse news and updates

-What is Considered Sex Abuse in Delaware
+What Is Considered Sex Abuse in Delaware

 Sexual assault or abuse is defined as intentional sexual touching or contact without the other person’s consent and for the purpose of sexual gratification, arousal, or humiliation.
 In the context of a civil lawsuit, sexual abuse or assault is often referred to as sexual battery, and it can range from groping a breast to rape.